flynn/flynn/website/source/docs/architecture.html.md

-The core of Layer 1 is the [controller](https://github.com/flynn/flynn/tree/master/controller) which provides a HTTP API and scheduler that model the concept of applications and.
+The core of Layer 1 is the [controller](https://github.com/flynn/flynn/tree/master/controller) which provides a HTTP API and scheduler that model the concept of applications.
 There are a few top-level concepts that come together to form a running application.

 The first top-level object is an *artifact*.
 Artifacts are immutable images that